 The Lab Servant’s pre-order form is linked to the web shop of preferred suppliers via a web service.
-The orderer fills a shopping cart in the web shop, which is transferred to the order form, where it is merged with financial codes and delivery information of the orderer.
+The placer of the order fills a shopping cart in the web shop, which is transferred to the order form, where it is merged with financial codes and delivery information of the placer of the order.

-At the same time safety information of the items to order is retrieved from Chemwatch and internal Signal lists of dangerous goods are consulted.
-Hazard bars, MSDS, ADR class GHS symbols, H & P phrases and alerts from the signal list are shown.
-In this way the orderer can decide to order the substance taking into regard the safety issues or decide to order an alternative substance, e.g. in the case of CMR and other substances for which the use is discouraged.
+As soon as the safety information of the items to order is retrieved from Chemwatch and internal Signal lists of dangerous goods have been consulted, hazard bars, MSDS, ADR class, GHS symbols, H & P-phrases and alerts from the signal list are shown.
+That way the placer of the order can decide to order the substance taking into regard the safety issues or decide to order an alternative substance, e.g. in the case of CMR and other substances for which the use is discouraged.

 After approval by a lab manager the order is transferred to the corporate procurement system for a budget check and e-ordering, e-invoicing and registration in the corporate ERP system.

-When the articles are delivered, the goods receipt is registered in the Lab Servant and transferred to the corporate procurement system to release the invoice payment.
-At the same time a barcode label for each container is printed and the containers are registered in the Lab Servant’s Inventory module.
-Documents for transport over public roads are generated (ADR compatible).
+As soon as the articles have been delivered, the goods receipt is registered in the Lab Servant and transferred to the corporate procurement system to release the invoice payment.
+At the same time a barcode label for each container is printed, the containers are registered in the Lab Servant’s Inventory Module and documents for transport over public roads are generated (ADR-compatible).

 The purpose of our registration of chemical and biological substances is twofold: